Graphegon/pygraphblas/README.md

     ========================== 47 passed in 0.36 seconds ===========================

-This means pyhgraphblas is ready to go.
+This means pygraphblas is ready to go.
 An interactive ipython session can be run to play with it:

     $ docker run -it pygraphblas ipython